cachedout/eventdriventalk/README.md

 This code is in no way intended to be run in production or anywhere at all, really.
 At any given point, it might be completely broken or might set your hair on fire. ;]

+At a bare minimum the core components will not handle more than one incoming event at a time.
+Obviously, this is a severe limitiation!

 It is, however, intended to be used as a springboard for understanding the concepts behind event-driven automation and as a conceptual model from which you can build your own systems.